CTSRD-CHERI/cheri-c-programming/src/limitations/compile-time-type-uncertainty.md

 When these types are used in CHERI C/C++, there are two important implications with programmer impact:

-  1. Capability-sized strorage will be allocated, rather than that of the largest integer type, which can be confusing; i.e., `sizeof(intptr_t)` is not the same as `sizeof(intmax_t)`.
+  1. Capability-sized storage will be allocated, rather than that of the largest integer type, which can be confusing; i.e., `sizeof(intptr_t)` is not the same as `sizeof(intmax_t)`.
      Further, if these types have been used extensively, perhaps in preference